sgm0783/Agama/README.md

 ```shell
 npm install
 ```
-5) If yoi are running in dev mode, get the react back end stuff installed and running
+5) If you are running in dev mode, get the react back end stuff installed and running
 ```shell
 cd react
 npm install